akeesari/anjikeesari/docs/articles/drupal.md

 ## **Uses cases of Drupal**

-Drupal is a versatile content management system (CMS) with a wide range of applications across various industries.
+Drupal is a flexible content management system (CMS) with a wide range of applications across various industries.
 Its flexibility and scalability make it suitable for different use cases.

 Here are some common uses for Drupal:

-1. **Corporate Websites**: Many businesses choose Drupal to build their corporate websites.
+- **Corporate Websites**: Many businesses choose Drupal to build their corporate websites.
 Drupal's robust user management, content organization, and scalability make it an ideal choice for showcasing products, services, and company information.

-2. **E-commerce**: Drupal can power e-commerce websites with the help of modules like Drupal Commerce.
+- **E-commerce**: Drupal can power e-commerce websites with the help of modules like Drupal Commerce.
 It enables businesses to set up online stores, manage products, process payments, and provide a seamless shopping experience to customers.

 3. **Blogs and News Portals**: Drupal offers excellent support for blogging and news websites.
 Content authors can create, categorize, and publish articles easily.
 Features like tagging, commenting, and social media integration enhance reader engagement.